 She's also a standup comedian with a razor-sharp dry wit, performing at the Comedy Store, the historic Purple Onion, NYC's Gotham Comedy Club, L.A.'s underground Laugh Riot Grrrl festival, and at the Edinburgh Fringe.

 A New York Film Academy alumna, KayDee collaborates regularly with dedicated creatives who share her passions for female-positive content, equality, LGBT rights, sanity, beverages with bubbles, and laughter.
-She recently co-produced Season 2 of the streaming hit series Black Girl in a Big Dress, and also Sunnyvale, a horror film featured at Hollywood's Screamfest festival in 2019.
+She recently produced Season 2 of the streaming hit series Black Girl in a Big Dress; Sunnyvale, a horror film featured at Hollywood's 2019 Screamfest Festival; and, Rattle Rattle, a bizarre short that was an Official Selection at film festivals in 2020.
 For more, visit: www.kaydeekersten.com

-is a writer, performance artist, comedian, filmmaker, and hacker in Los Angeles.
+is a writer, performance artist, comedian, filmmaker, occultist, and hacker in Los Angeles.

 His live experimental works have been featured at art galleries and comedy venues like The Improv, The Comedy Store, Nerdist, Los Angeles Contemporary Exhibitions (LACE), HIGHWAYS, and the Edinburgh Fringe Festival, where his pieces have become known for their magical realism, schizophrenic texts, ragged staging, physical endurance, and Dadaist pranks.